gbvandy/vuse-cs3251.github.io/README.md

   * `url` will correspond to the `href` of the link, and should be relative to the root of the website (specifically, relative to `site.baseurl`)
   * `text` will correspond to the text of the link that will be created
+  * the order of the entries determines the order of the links in the navbar

   ```yaml
   - url: /some-new-file